The Art of Upcycling Furniture: Why I Do It and Why You Should Too

 Upcycling can be time-consuming.
 Finding the right piece, gathering materials, and working on the project requires a significant investment of time.
 It's not a quick fix, but rather a labour of love.
 The more effort you put in the greater the reward.

-2. Skill and Tools Required
+2. Skills and Tools Required

 Upcycling often requires certain skills and tools.
 While some projects are simple and beginner-friendly, others may require more advanced techniques and equipment.
 It's important to be prepared and willing to learn.
+YouTube has a so much material available to demonstrate different skills and I’ve created some blogs to go through the step by step process of some of my projects.

 3. Potential for Frustration